Merrillville, IN Dentist

 Orthodontist – A doctor who specializes in correcting the shape or positions of your teeth.

-Plaque – A thin, sticky layer containing bacteria that grow on your teeth.
+Plaque – A thin, sticky layer containing bacteria that grows on your teeth.

 Dr. Bahl and his staff are pretty cool and they are a kid friendly office!
 Do you want to learn more about Dr. Bahl?